EU relations are a 'carcass', Russia says

 And Haavisto said Europe ought to maintain "people-to-people" contacts with Russians despite the diplomatic chill.

-He had visited the Finnish consulate in St Petersburg and it was a "factory" of EU visas, he said.
+He visited the Finnish consulate in St. Petersburg and it was a "factory" of EU visas, he said.